- A versatile performer who keeps his audience laughing aloud while dazzling them with his dexterity

 Best known as “that funny juggler from Saturday Night Live,” Michael is more aptly described as a comedian who uses juggling to punctuate his unique brand of humor.

-He has been honored by his peers with a Drama Desk Nomination and a Theatre World Award for Outstanding Featured Actor in a Musical for his performance in Sugar Babies.
+He has been honored by his peers with a Drama Desk Nomination and a Theater World Award for Outstanding Featured Actor in a Musical for his performance in Sugar Babies.

 Citing Jack Benny, Fred Allen, and Charlie Chaplin as his greatest comedic influences, Michael best appreciates humor that he can perform for any audience, a type of “new vaudeville.”